bresilla/robond_project_4/write-up.md

 Training is the core of any machine learning algorithm.
 And its very compute intensisive.
 And because it needa a lot of concurrency and paralelism to compute different and huge matrices, it is suitable to use GPU rather than CPU.

-We are given a 50$ cuppon for AWS instances, but i decided to save that so i can use for more intensive task down the rod, and use my own computers GPU.
+We are given a 50$ cuppon for AWS instances, but i decided to save that so i can use for more intensive task down the road, and use my own computer's GPU.

 I own a Dell XPS 9550, with Nvidia GTX 960M with compute capability 4.0.
 I already have GPU versions of many deep learning libraries including: TensorFlow, PyTorch (my favourite), Caffe2 and Cognetive toolkit.